 How much are your Started Pups and what all is included?

 $5000 which includes California Sales Tax.
 (Yes, we pay sales tax.)
 A healthy pup, it's gentle training, all shots, examinations and micro-chip, a crate, bed, The Dog Father's Perfect Dog training dvds with training collar and leads, "door bells", favorite toys, and a 26 month written health guarantee.

 What does the pup learn?

 By the time they are about 4 months old they will have had their training started in basic manners and will begin to understand what it means to listen and obey the simple commands below.
 They will also have their house and crate training started and be introduced to "ringing the bells" when they need to go outside.
 They should know: no biting, off (no jumping on people or furniture), sit, stay, leave it, quiet/no barking, go get it, drop it, come, heel, on your bed, in your crate, hurry-up (eliminate on command), and down.
 We will try to have them ready at 16 weeks; occasionally they need a few more days.
 If they are ready then but you need us to keep them longer, it's usually not a problem.
-We would check with their training family and if he or she is able, they'd be happy to continue the training at a rate of $25 for each additional day. (someone recently sent me a website link that places treat-trained started pups for almost twice as much and she charges an extra $85 per day!)
+We would check with their training family and if able, we'd be happy to continue the care and training at a rate of $25 for each additional day. (someone recently sent me a website link that places treat-trained started pups for almost twice as much and she charges an extra $85 per day!)

 How can we secure a started pup?

 Can I pick a pup, name it and then have it trained?

 Yes, in fact, the sooner you can give the trainer it's name the better.
-They will take pup to the vet to start it's vaccinations on the Monday after pick day and could use their new name then.
+They will take pup to the vet to continue it's vaccinations and can use it's new name then.
 Otherwise the pup will continue to be identified by it's fingernail polish color.